miskatormi/3-body-problem/README.md

 ## Physical Theories Involved

 ### The Basics
-If you’ve ever cracked open a physics book (even in high school), the foundations will be familiar.
+If you’ve ever cracked open a physics book, the foundations will be familiar.
 Here’s what I used:

 - **Newton’s Second Law:**
   $$\vec{F} = m \vec{a}$$